LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Assessment of Direct Discrimination in LLM-HRI

 For each of the tasks described above, and summarized on Table~\ref{table:tasks}, we obtain the probability of the different options $l_\Pi$ assuming various person qualifiers.
 Specifically, we compute the probabilities of $l_\Pi$ for various versions of $i$, obtained by replacing ``$<$person$>$'', ``$<$1$>$'', ``$<$2$>$'' with different descriptions of people, \textit{e.g.} ``child'' or ``older adult''.
+The process is illustrated in Fig.~\ref{fig:flowchart-direct-discrimination}.

-In this paper we focus on person qualifiers related to protected personal characteristics of people---\textit{i.e.} characteristics of people over which there are grounds for claims of discrimination.
+In this paper, we focus on person qualifiers related to protected personal characteristics of people---\textit{i.e.} characteristics of people over which there are grounds for claims of discrimination.
 We particularly focus on a set of characteristics that are sensitive and have been studied in the HRI literature: gender, ethnicity, nationality, religion, disability, and age.

 \textbf{Gender:} We evaluate our tasks on gender categories from the HCI Gender Guidelines~\cite{scheuerman2020hci}: woman, man, cisgender woman, cisgender man, trans woman, trans man, nonbinary person, gender neutral person, agender person.